chudsonwr/docker-cli/README.md

 ## Setup
-To setup on your local environment run `scripts/setup_local_env.sh`
+To setup dependencies on your local environment run `scripts/setup_local_env.sh`